mwhamgenomics/mwhamgenomics.github.io/_posts/2016-03-24-virtualenv.md

 ### virtualenv
 Virtualenv is a Python module that allows you to set up isolated instances of Python, each with their own executables and libraries.
 Simply install it on one Python instance, and use that as a 'master' for setting up virtualenvs:

-{% highlight bash %}
     mwhamgenomics$ pip install virtualenv
-{% endhighlight %}

 You can now call virtualenv in one of two equivalent ways:
-{% highlight bash %}

     mwhamgenomics$ virtualenv path/to/new_virtualenv
     mwhamgenomics$ python -m virtualenv path/to/new_virtualenv
-{% endhighlight %}

 This will create an isolated instance of Python in the specified location.
 To use the new virtualenv, simply call the interpreter or any related executable (pip, etc.) in its `bin` dir.
 Any modules you install using the virtualenv's pip will be put in its `lib`, and any new executables created (e.g, py.test) will be put in its `bin`.

 You can also bind this virtualenv to your shell session by sourcing the `activate` script in `bin`:

-{% highlight bash %}
     mwhamgenomics$ which python
     /usr/bin/python
     mwhamgenomics$ source path/to/new_virtualenv/bin/activate
-(new_virtualenv) mwhamgenomics$ which python path/to/new_virtualenv/bin/python
+    (new_virtualenv) mwhamgenomics$ which python
+    path/to/new_virtualenv/bin/python
-(new_virtualenv) mwhamgenomics$ which pip path/to/new_virtualenv/bin/pip
+    (new_virtualenv) mwhamgenomics$ which pip
-{% endhighlight %}
+    path/to/new_virtualenv/bin/pip

 You will notice that it modifies your command line with the virtualenv's name in brackets.
 You can also deactivate the virtualenv like so:

-{% highlight bash %}
     mwhamgenomics$ deactivate
-{% endhighlight %}

 In production, you would deploy your program with a virtualenv sitting somewhere alongside, with any necessary modules for running the program.
 By using isolated virtual Python instances, you can link a distinct Python instance to each of your projects, keeping your environment predictable, the machine clean, and the project insulated against system changes.